By Aulia R. Sungkar

 “Right after I just got back from these four shows, my philanthropies who always support Harry Darsono foundation since 1979 asked me, ‘Why don’t you have the same show in Jakarta, showcasing your historic haute couture collections as you did in these four cities?’
 I said yes, Let’s do it,” he recalls.

-Harry believes that fashion is fabricated very specific for each individual, so he contemplated the show to be held differently.
+Harry believes that fashion is fabricated very specifically for each individual, so he contemplated the show to be held differently.
 He avoided professional models and turned to the families of donators, philanthropies, supporters and sponsors.

 “The first step was letting the new models to choose which haute couture collection they wanted to wear.
 I showed them photos from my previous shows in the four cities.
 Then I recreated the designs, in different colours and schemes, and fit them to the models’ sizes, and added cultural elements…and it was another huge success.”